ShanghaiTech-IMPACT/3D-Structure-guided-Network-for-Tooth-Alignment-in-2D-Photograph/README.md

 ## How to Use

 ### Get started
-We run with Python 3.7, you can set up a conda environment with all dependencies.
+We run with Python 3.7 on Windows, you can set up a conda environment with all dependencies according to ***Code/requirements.txt***.

 ### Download model weights
 * Refer to the links in [Code/Stage2/ckpt/download_ckpt.txt](./Code/Stage2/ckpt/download_ckpt.txt), download the model weights and put as ***Code/Stage2/ckpt/ckpt_contour2contour_mixed_v2_ContourSegm_4000.pth***.